AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ![Search using tags](assets/search-tags.png)

-The above scenarios are common in both **[!UICONTROL Assets view]** and **[!UICONTROL Admin view]**.
+The search displays similar results if you are working in the **[!UICONTROL Assets view]** as well.

 **Scenario 9: Find similar match for red color car**

 While performing your search on AEM, you can filter your results by showing similar assets to the selected ones.
 You can use the **Find Similar** option to narrow down your search to the exact or similar match of the searched Asset.
 For example, you want to search for duplicate assets.
-To do this, follow the steps below:
+Execute the following steps:

 1. Search the asset as per your requirement.
 1. Hover over the asset > click ellipsis > select [!UICONTROL Find Similar].